The American Breed

 The American Breed were an American rock band from Chicago in the 1960s.
-The band were originally called Gary & The Knight Lites before adopting the name The American Breed in 1967.
+The band was originally called Gary & The Knight Lites before adopting the name The American Breed in 1967.
 The band had a number of charting songs in 1967-68, the best-known of which was "Bend Me, Shape Me".
 The band broke up in 1970, and members went on to form Rufus after the split.

 History

-The American Breed originated as a group formed in 1961 by Gary Loizzo in Cicero, Illinois, United States, called Gary & The Knight Lites.
+The American Breed originated as a group formed in 1963 by Gary Loizzo in Cicero, Illinois, United States, called Gary & The Knight Lites.
 Gary & The Knight Lites was influenced by The Everly Brothers and rhythm & blues songs, and they were joined in their first recording session by Charles "Chuck" Colbert whose father owned the recording studio.
 Songs they recorded included "I'm Glad She's Mine", and "Will You Go Steady".
 Other releases included "I Don't Need Your Help" and "I Can't Love You Anymore".
 They also recorded "One, Two, Boogaloo" as The Light Nites.
-The original members of the group included Gary Loizzo (vocals and guitar), Charles "Chuck" Colbert, Jr. (bass guitar and vocals), Al Ciner (guitar and vocals), and Jim Michalak (drums).
-In 1965, local drummer Lee Graziano was asked to substitute for Michalak, initially for just a weekend, while the latter was in Las Vegas; however, after Michalak did not return for the two subsequent weekends, Graziano continued to fill the drummer role and ultimately became Michalak's permanent replacement, completing what would become the classic American Breed line-up.
-Meanwhile, the group would record until 1966 before becoming The American Breed.
+The original members of the group included Gary Loizzo (vocals and guitar), Charles "Chuck" Colbert, Jr. (bass guitar and vocals), Al Ciner (guitar and vocals) and Jim Michalak (drums).
+In 1965 local drummer Lee Graziano was asked to substitute for Michalak, initially for just a weekend, while the latter was in Las Vegas; however, after Michalak did not return for the two subsequent weekends, Graziano continued to fill the drummer role and ultimately became Michalak's permanent replacement, completing what would become the classic American Breed line-up.
+Meanwhile, the group would record until 1966 before becoming The American Breed by early 1967.

-On January 20, 1967 a freak snow storm that dumped twenty inches on Chicago changed the fate of Gary & The Knight Lites when Kenny Myers, former Senior Vice President of Mercury Records, found himself stranded and met with Producer Bill Traut in his studio at Universal Recording.
-After Traut played Meyers some of the band's tapes, Meyers was impressed enough to sign them to his new record label, Acta (a subsidiary of Dot Records, itself owned by Paramount Pictures, whose record holdings later evolved into the Famous Music Group) and suggested they change their name.
+On January 20, 1967 a freak snow storm that dumped twenty inches on Chicago changed the fate of Gary & The Knight Lites when Kenny Myers, former Senior Vice President of Mercury Records, found himself stranded and met with the Breed's producer Bill Traut in his studio at Universal Recording.
+After Traut played Myers some of the band's tapes, Myers was impressed enough to sign them to his new record label, Acta (a subsidiary of Dot Records, itself owned by Paramount Pictures, whose record holdings later evolved into the Famous Music Group) and suggested they change their name.
 "They told us Gary and the Knight Lites sounded a little dated", Loizzo told Chicago Tribune in 1994.
 "So we put a bunch of names in a hat and pulled out American Breed".
 The band's first single was "I Don't Think You Know Me", written by Carole King and Gerry Goffin.